Skip to main content

 Introduction

 Pepperdine University cares deeply about the physical and mental health of its students.
 Therefore, health and counseling services are available on campus.
 At times however, a student may experience such extreme medical or psychological conditions that the ability to function successfully or safely in the role of a student is significantly impaired.
 Students are encouraged to prioritize their health and safety and take steps toward recovery, even if academic progress must be delayed.
-The University will support student-initiated self-care plans, and/or initiate actions, that consider the welfare of the individual student and the University community.
+In such cases, the University will support student-initiated self-care plans where students request a leave of absence; otherwise, the University may initiate actions in consideration of the welfare of the individual student and the University community.

 Student Care Team

-The vice president for student life and dean of student affairs has appointed a Student Care Team to meet regularly to address student needs.
+The vice president for Student Affairs has appointed a Student Care Team (SCT) to meet regularly to address student needs and/or concerns.
 One of the goals of the team is to provide a safety net for students to ensure their academic and interpersonal success.
-Anyone in the Pepperdine community may identify students to this team who may be experiencing problems or encountering obstacles, setbacks or challenges to their success and retention at Pepperdine.
+Anyone in the Pepperdine community may identify students to this team who may be experiencing problems or encountering obstacles, setbacks, or challenges to their success and retention at Pepperdine.
 Sometimes there is a crisis or a situation discovered by concerned others and brought to the attention of the University.
 In such circumstances, the vice president, in consultation with the Student Care Team (SCT), will determine what, if any, role the University may need to take to assure the health and safety of a student or the University community.

-The SCT is chaired by the associate vice president for student life and deputy Title IX coordinator.
-Members include representatives from OneStop, housing and residence life, commuter students, and the counseling center.
-Depending on the emergency or concern, the chair may include other members on the team (e.g., director of the health center, director of disability services, associate dean of student affairs for community standards).
+The SCT is chaired by the Director of SCT.
+Members include representatives from the Office of the Registrar, Housing and Residence Life, Athletics, the Title IX Office and the Counseling Center.
+Depending on the emergency or concern, the chair may include other members on the team (e.g., Director of the Health Center, Director of Disability Services, Director of International Programs).
 Student situations that might be considered by the SCT include, but are not limited to, the following:

 In responding to these situations, the SCT reserves the right to determine appropriate response including, but not limited to, the following options:

-1. Allow the student to remain in school, but require a specific mental health or physical health evaluation, within a certain period of time (typically 10 days).
-The student may be referred to the Health Center, Counseling Center and/or off-campus options (e.g., licensed mental health or physical health care providers, eating disorder or substance abuse programs/hospitals).
+• allow the student to remain in school, but require a specific and objective mental health or physical health evaluation, within a certain period of time (typically 10 days).
+The student may be referred to the Health Center, Counseling Center, and/or off-campus options (e.g., licensed mental health or physical health care providers, eating disorder or substance abuse programs/hospitals).
 The student will be responsible for any cost incurred by the evaluation and/or treatment.
 In the interest of gaining a better understanding of the student's ability to function in the University community, the University may require the student to sign appropriate release forms allowing designated Pepperdine staff to consult with the evaluating and/or treating clinician(s) serving the student.
-Based on the evaluation results, the SCT will determine appropriate next steps, including the possibility of allowing the student to remain on campus if a commitment is made to the recommended treatment plan.
+Based on the evaluation results, the SCT will determine appropriate next steps, including the possibility of allowing the student to remain on campus if a commitment is made to the recommended treatment plan;

-2. Invoke a Medical Interim Restriction; encourage a Voluntary Medical Withdrawal; or invoke an Involuntary Medical Withdrawal (see below).
+• invoke a Interim Medical Restriction (IMR); encourage a Voluntary Medical Withdrawal; or invoke an Involuntary Medical Withdrawal (see below);

-3. Notify the student's parent(s) and appropriate University officials (e.g., the student's professors, Registrar's Office) about a mental or physical health or safety emergency.
+• notify the student's parent(s) and appropriate University officials (e.g., the student's professors, the student’s academic or program advisor(s)) about a mental or physical health or safety emergency.
 Note: University notifications will respect confidentiality, and will share limited information on a need-to-know basis only.
-All requirements and conditions determined by the SCT will be outlined in writing in a letter from the chair, delivered or mailed to the student.
+All requirements and conditions determined by the SCT will be outlined in writing in a letter from the chair and delivered to the student.

 Procedures

-The SCT may invoke a medical interim restriction upon a student's medical or psychological hospitalization, emergency, or during a medical evaluation period.
+The SCT may invoke an interim medical restriction upon a student's medical or psychological hospitalization, emergency, or during a medical evaluation period.
 Students who are medically restricted for any health reason are temporarily not allowed to participate in any University activities, attend classes, reside in or visit on-campus student housing, and may not be on campus except to attend a meeting or hearing related to his/her case.
-This interim period allows time for a student to receive the needed medical and/or psychological care, and for all parties to consider an evaluation of readiness to return to the University.
+This interim period allows time for a student to receive the needed medical and/or psychological care, and for the student and University officials to consider an evaluation of readiness to return to the University.
 The student must follow the clearance procedures listed below before returning.
-Students who are medically restricted will be notified in writing and will have the opportunity to address the basis for the decision by contacting the vice president for student life and dean of student affairs.
+If class assignments or class time is missed due to the IMR, it is the student’s responsibility to partner with their faculty to address a plan for completing the missed coursework.
+Students who are medically restricted will be notified in writing and will have the opportunity to address the basis for the decision by contacting the associate vice president for student affairs.

 Voluntary Medical Withdrawal